-This page is a living document that will be updated to include additional assessment tools on a regular basis.
+This page is a living document that will be updated to include additional assessment tools are added to our website.
 You can sign up below to be notified of the updates.

 Targeted Security Assessment